 Hendersonville is a somewhat small city located in the state of North Carolina.
 With a population of 13,814 people and 16 constituent neighborhoods, Hendersonville is the 67th largest community in North Carolina.

-The overall education level of Hendersonville citizens is substantially higher than the typical US community, as 32.04% of adults in Hendersonville have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Hendersonville citizens is substantially higher than the typical US community, as 30.76% of adults in Hendersonville have at least a bachelor's degree.

-The per capita income in Hendersonville in 2010 was $21,413, which is middle income relative to North Carolina and the nation.
-This equates to an annual income of $85,652 for a family of four.
+The per capita income in Hendersonville in 2010 was $20,780, which is middle income relative to North Carolina, and lower middle income relative to the rest of the US.
+This equates to an annual income of $83,120 for a family of four.

-Hendersonville is a somewhat ethnically-diverse city.
+Hendersonville is a very ethnically-diverse city.
 The people who call Hendersonville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hendersonville residents report their race to be White, followed by Black or African-American.
 Hendersonville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.19% of the city’s residents.
-Important ancestries of people in Hendersonville include English, German, Scots-Irish, and Italian.
+People of Hispanic or Latino origin account for 14.07% of the city’s residents.
+Important ancestries of people in Hendersonville include English, Irish, Scots-Irish, and Scottish.

 The most common language spoken in Hendersonville is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Laotian.